|

 This page specifies whether a Whozz Calling? device is to be used, and its configuration.

 Whozz Calling? devices are caller id monitoring devices manufactured by CallerID.com.
 They sell a range of devices that monitor from two to eight phone lines.
-Most of their devices can be daisy-chained together to monitor up to 56 phone lines on one serial port.
-Ascendis Caller ID supports the following Whozz Calling? devices:
+Some of their serial devices can be daisy-chained together to monitor up to 56 phone lines on one serial port.
+Some can connect over a Local Area Network, so they don't have to sit near a computer.

 Configure the Whozz Calling? device with the following controls: